-China’s regulations commonly categorize K-12 education service providers into non-profit / for-profit by financial structure.
+K-12 Education: China has one of the world’s largest K-12 education markets.
+China’s regulations commonly categorize K-12 education service providers as either non-profit or for-profit.
 Non-profit entities are mainly schools that provide full-time curricular education.
-For-profit entities can be further divided into schools, extracurricular academic tutoring, and non-academic extracurricular tutoring.
+For-profit entities include private schools, academic extracurricular tutoring, and non-academic extracurricular tutoring.

 Source: Open Doors

-During the 2019/2020 school year, 148,160 Chinese students were studying in U.S. undergraduate programs, and 137,096 for U.S. master and doctoral programs.
-The number of undergraduates decreased by 0.5% from the previous year, with the number of graduate students increasing by 2.8%.
+Undergraduate and Graduate Programs: 125,616 Chinese students were enrolled in U.S. undergraduate programs and 118,859 in U.S. master’s and doctoral programs in the 2020-2021 school year.
+The number of undergraduates decreased 15% from the previous year, and the number of graduate students decreased by 13%.

-- Online-Merge-Offline (OMO) Model: The OMO model of the education industry refers to a business model that reshapes the entire education chain through technological innovation and organizational change and then achieves online and offline integration.
-OMO focuses on the cornerstones of the two major industries: effect and service.
-Through the model, innovation broadens the service radius and enhances the impact of education.
-For example, New Oriental has launched a dual teacher model, TAL has launched Xueersi online schools.
-According to iResearch Inc., for institutions, OMO is one of the key means to achieve product differentiation, reduce customer acquisition costs, and deepen the moat; OMO does not specify a precise boundary and scope, each institution explores its solutions under the OMO model based on its understanding of technology and education.
+- Online Merge Offline (OMO) Model: The OMO model of the education industry refers to a business model that reshapes the entire education chain through technological innovation and organizational change, and then achieves online and offline integration.
+For example, New Oriental has launched the dual teacher model and TAL has launched Xueersi online schools.
+For institutions, OMO is one of the key means to achieve product differentiation, and reduce customer acquisition costs; OMO does not specify a precise boundary and scope, as each institution explores its own solutions under the OMO model based on its own understanding of technology and education, according to iResearch Inc.

 - The emphasis on project-based learning is growing.

-- Continuing with the growing demand for personalized learning, formative methods are supplanting traditional, summative approaches (especially with regard to test-taking).
-As a result, we are starting to see more ed-tech firms with solutions that focus on formative assessments.
+- Continuing with the growing demand for personalized learning, formative methods are supplanting traditional, summative approaches (especially with regard to test taking).
+As a result, more EdTech firms with solutions that focus on formative assessments are emerging.

 - Robotics kits are becoming better packaged (even for young students) and incorporate apps to teach coding.

-- Elements of Artificial Intelligence (AI) are becoming an integral part of responsive apps that adjust to various learning levels.
+- Elements of AI (albeit noncomplex) are becoming an integral part of responsive apps that adjust to various learning levels.

-- The biggest challenge for U.S. Ed-tech firms is localization.
+- The biggest challenge for U.S. EdTech firms is localization.
 Many firms have created education technology to specific curriculum and U.S. state standards.
 To adapt their technology to a specific market, whether it be language, standards, curriculum, etc., will increase costs.
-This may deter some US education technology firms from entering smaller markets with unique languages or very specific curriculum and standards.
+This may deter some U.S. education technology firms from entering smaller markets with unique languages or very specific curriculum standards and requirements.

-- Look for the right local partners is a must.
-Other ways to monetize their solutions is through e-commerce strategies, targeting private schools and parents.
+- Finding the right local partner is an important multiplier to market exposure.
+Other ways to gain awareness in the marketplace are through e-commerce or targeting private schools and parents.

-- Startups in the ed tech sector face a unique challenge marketing their products worldwide on a limited budget.
-We will need to adapt our services to facilitate non-traditional web-based marketing through webinars, virtual trade missions, etc.
+- Startups in the EdTech sector face a unique challenge in marketing their products worldwide on a limited budget.

-- China Education Expo 2021-Beijing, Guangzhou & Shanghai
+- China Education Expo– Beijing, Guangzhou, & Shanghai